hupkit/hupkit/docs/usage.md

 ### changelog

-Generate a changelog formatted according to http://keepachangelog.com/ with all changes between (the specified) commits.
+Generate a changelog, formatted according to http://keepachangelog.com/ with all changes between (the specified) commits.

 **Note:** Security is placed higher then the original spec to ensure they